jameskelleher/wikipedia-pageviews/README.md

 Downloading the files is mostly I/O-bound, so it provides a good use case for Python's `asyncio` and `aiohttp` libraries.
 You can get a significant speedboost within a single core by using async (about 25% faster on my computer/network).
 On the other hand, file analysis is mostly CPU-bound.
 By putting the Analyzer on a different core, we can process files while others are downloaded.

 The bottleneck here is downloading the data dumps.
 The archives can only handle three connections at the same time, otherwise it starts throwing 503 errors.
 Therefore, The Downloader defaults to using three asynchronous download tasks.
 On my network, a single Analyzer was able to keep up with the Downloader.
-On a faster network, this may not be the case, but you can change these parameters in `config.py`.
+On a different network, this may not be the case, but you can choose the number of download tasks by setting `DEFAULT_NUM_DOWNLOADERS` in `config.py`.

 Instead of passing archive data directly to the Analyzer, the Downloader saves the files to a temporary directory, which the Analyzer will then read from.
 While I considered passing archive data directly to the Analyzer, I decided to persist them temporarily instead.
 This is safer, as it makes memory leakage less likely should something go wrong with the Analyzer.
 Also, the Analyzer is able to read from archives already in the temporary folder.
 If the pipeline goes down with some archives already downloaded to the temporary folder, it does not have to redownload them, it will just load them back into the queue.

+The Analyzer uses a min heap to collect the top 25 most viewed pages for each domain.
+There is one min heap per domain.
+For every line in the data dump, the analyzer checks its domain's min heap.
+If the min heap has less than 25 items in it, we'll add the page name and its view counts to the min heap.
+Otherwise, we check the smallest element in the min heap.
+If this heap element has less page views than than the current line element, it's not one of the top 25 most viewed, so we pop it from the heap and add the data for the current line element.
+Otherwise, we continue iterating through the data dump.
+The size of the heap can be adjusted by changing the value of `TOP_N_PAGEVIEWS` in `config.py`.

 One challenge to this approach is ensuring that if one process fails the others terminate as well.
 Therefore, I coded a kill switch (really a boolean flag stored in shared space) that halts all other processes should it be flipped.
 If a process raises an unexpected exception, the switch is thrown.

 Let's say that a user enters dates that create invalid URLs - for example, they enter in a date in the future.
 I decided to take a friendly approach, and simply skip cases in which attempting a download results in a 404.
-In a production setting, it may be best to throw errors instead.
+In a production setting, it may be best to raise exceptions instead.

 One task that does not use parallelism is the Date Parser.
 This takes a start date and and end date, and converts it to the range of URLs that will be downloaded (or converts a single date to a download URL).
 There are about 47520 files that could be downloaded, a List that contains all of their URLs would only be about 380 KB big.
 Even in its worst case, this is not a big enough task to warrant use of parallelism.